federicocappelli/clean/README.md

 ## Safety Features

-- **Process protection**: Prevents the nuke process from terminating itself
+- **Process protection**: Prevents the clean process from terminating itself
 - **Error handling**: Graceful error handling for file operations and process execution
 - **Confirmation**: Clear logging of all operations being performed

 ## How It Works

-1. **Schema loading**: Nuke loads all JSON schemas from the specified directory
+1. **Schema loading**: Clean loads all JSON schemas from the specified directory
 2. **Command matching**: Finds the schema matching the requested command name
 3. **Process termination**: Kills any processes matching the keywords in the `processes` array
 4. **File deletion**: Removes all paths specified in the `paths` array using `rm -rf`